-I hope you all have been enjoying your summer as much as I have!
-It’s been an eventful summer full of new experiences, growth, and clarity.
+I hope you’ve been enjoying your summer as much as I have!
+It’s been an eventful season full of new experiences, growth, and clarity.
 With the evenings a little cooler and the season winding down, I’ve been taking advantage of the outdoors as much as possible.

 This weekend I visited Powell Gardens, a 970-acre botanical garden just outside of Kansas City, for their Festival of Butterflies.
-The scenery was gorgeous, just like I remembered from my childhood (the garden is a popular fieldtrip hotspot…or at least it was back in my day).
+The scenery was gorgeous, just like I remembered from my childhood.

 Unexpectedly, this was a bit outside of my comfort zone, because while I do enjoy the outdoors, I do not enjoy bugs…of any kind.
 Pretty or not.
 I’m all for looking at butterflies from a distance, there’s no denying their beauty, but upon entering the festival I learned that in this particular exhibit it was not uncommon for butterflies to land on you during observation.